Sources

 2. Click Add Source

-3. Select the channel, Amazon or Walmart, then the Keywords source.
+3. Select the channel, Amazon or Walmart, then the Keyword source.

 4. Select the method you would like to use